I’ve just come across this website by accident. It’s called “Spiral of Hope: My Programming Style“.

 The real problem arises when I create magical code on one day and then on some other day I am completely unable to comprehend it.

 Yep.
 We’ve all been there in one way or another.
 You do something one day and the next day you can’t remember how or why you did it.
 Give it a rest might be some people’s advice.
 Laugh it off, forget about it and move on.
 But this guy seems determined to crack the problem.
 To shake the bug out of the machine.

 To achieve that he’s been:

 Yep.
 That’ll do it.
-Will be interested to see how that goes.
+It will be interesting to see how it goes.

 This is what Matt thinks about code: